Hyperledger-TWGC/.github/README_EN.md

 # Technical Working Group in China (TWGC)

+The Technical Working Group China (TWG China, or TWGC) is a bridge between the global Hyperledger community, and the emerging technical user and contributor community in China and the greater China region, including Hong Kong and Taiwan.

 ## Become TWGC developer

+Every is welcomed to join TWGC community.

+TWGC Github Organization is dedicated for **collaboratvie code development** work managed in TWGC.
+While TWGC work scope is not limited to code work, not all TWGC participants have to become TWGC developer

+In open source, we always have a lot to do.

 1. You could contact one of TWGC-coordinators and ask for an invitation.